Narcos Season 3: Netflix Show Premiere Focuses On The Cali Cartel After Demise Of Pablo Escobar

 Netflix Narcos Season 4 release date via Netflix.com

-With Narcos season 3 premiere due for 2017 it’s likely that Narcos Season 4 will premiere sometime in 2018 following Netflix’s trend of launching a new series on the first Friday of the month..
+With Narcos season 3 premiere on September 1 on Netflix it’s likely that Narcos Season 4 will premiere sometime in 2018 following Netflix’s trend of launching a new series on the first Friday of the month..

 “I could talk a long time about the Mexican cartels and their story is fascinating, their origin stretching into today.”
-Newman said to The Hollywood Reporter.
+Newman said to The Hollywood Reporter about Narcos season 3.
 “Cali was the cartel that really utilized the smuggling routes through Mexico and the Mexican heroin smugglers who were already incredibly successful.
 They very much got the Mexicans into the cocaine business, so there is sort of a natural evolution there.
 As to whether or not I would move directly into Mexico, it’s certainly a possibility.”

 — Narcos (@NarcosNetflix) January 20, 2017

 Sebastian Marroquin, the son of notorious Colombian drug kingpin Pablo Escobar (who changed his name from Juan Pablo Escobar after his father died) has criticized the show Narcos for its depiction of drug traffickers.
 He says it paints them in too flattering a portrait.

 “Today there is a cult of violence, to which the series done on my father collaborate.”
 Marroquin told Spanish newspaper El Periodico.
 “I am not opposed to telling stories, but to glorify criminals and show drug trafficking with glamour, this confuses the youth.
 Every day I get messages from young people asking for help to be like my dad.
 They want to be that bandit, they send me pictures dressed like him, with his moustache, with his hairstyle, with his sayings, making an ode to violence.
 The narco series has made my father a hero and have installed in the young the idea that being a narco is ‘cool’.”